ClarkChiu/Apollo-Punch-Bot/README.md

 - Customizable Holiday List: The tool's default list of national holidays can be customized by users to add or remove holidays.
 Example: [2023 Holiday Configuration](./config/holidays/2023.txt)

+- Login with 2FA (currently we are using Microsoft flow, you can follow the source code to changing to other service)

 ## Prerequisite

 - Docker (or you can try `podman`, of course)